-And so I decided to create a printable Goldilocks and the Three Bears book that my kiddos could jump in and read right along with me!
+And so I decided to create a printable Goldilocks and the Three Bears: Read-With-Me Book that my kiddos could jump in and read right along with me!

-In addition, I created other resources to expand the story and practice compression skills:
+In addition, I created other resources to expand the story and practice comprehension skills: